pranigopu/deepLearning-for-audio--music/paperPresentation/README.md

 ---

-# Preparation notes on the chosen paper
+# Preparation notes made before the presentation slides
 ## Driving questions
 - Can a computer assess piano player's skill level?
 - Visual analysis or auditory analysis?
 What about both?